rmrt1n/rmrt1n.github.io/src/articles/recursive-ascent/recursive-ascent.md

 [^6]: This is done to show that the parser can handle operator precedence based on the grammar rules.
 Subtraction is removed to keep the section short and readable.
 The number of possible states will grow exponentially the more complex your grammar is.
 This is why it is inconvenient to write a bottom-up parser by hand, and why people create parser generators.

-[^7]: A grammar rule is often called as a "production" in academic literature.
+[^7]: A grammar rule is often called a "production" in academic literature.
 I just use the term "grammar rules" because it's more intuitive.

 [^8]: My explanation of the algorithm for creating the parse table might not click with you, so here are [some](<https://en.wikipedia.org/wiki/LR_parser#Constructing_LR(0)_parsing_tables>) [other](https://suif.stanford.edu/dragonbook/lecture-notes/Stanford-CS143/08-Bottom-Up-Parsing.pdf) [resources](https://chatgpt.com) you can read if you're still confused.